Pilbara Railways Image Collection

 Most viewed - Standard_Gauge_Iron_Ore_Waggons

-PD 12852280 viewsWest Kalgoorlie, AOPY 32390 with fleet number 917, one of seventy ex ANR coal waggons rebuilt from AOKF type by Bluebird Engineering SA in service with ARG on Koolyanobbing iron ore trains.
-They used to be three metres longer and originally built by Metropolitan Cammell Britain as GB type in 1952-55.
+060528 4429301 viewsWest Kalgoorlie, AOPY 32410, fleet number 941, one of seventy ex ANR coal waggons rebuilt from AOKF type by Bluebird Engineering SA in service with ARG on Koolyanobbing iron ore trains.
+They used to be three metres longer and originally built by Metropolitan Cammell Britain as GB type in 1952-55, 28th May 2006.

 060528_4584.jpg